ssh-mitm/ssh-mitm/doc/index.rst

 After you are connected, your session will only be updated with new responses, but you are able to execute commands.

-Try to execute somme commands in the hijacked session or in the original session.
+Try to execute some commands in the hijacked session or in the original session.

 The output will be shown in both sessions.